 Somalia Travel Warning

 The U.S. Department of State warns U.S. citizens to avoid travel to Somalia because of widespread terrorist and criminal activity.
 Militants associated with both the al-Qaida affiliated terrorist group, al-Shabaab, and the self-proclaimed Islamic State of Iraq and ash-Sham (ISIS) operate with relative impunity throughout large parts of the country, including Mogadishu, and attack civilian, military, and government targets.
-U.S. citizens should also be aware of the risks of kidnappings in all parts of Somalia, including Somaliland and Puntland.
+U.S. citizens should be aware of the threat of kidnapping in all parts of Somalia, including Somaliland and Puntland.
 There is no U.S. embassy presence in Somalia.
-This replaces the Travel Warning dated October 1, 2015.
+This replaces the Travel Warning dated May 24, 2016.

-There are continuing threats of attacks against airports and civil aviation, especially in Mogadishu.
-Al-Shabaab continues to conduct attacks against the Mogadishu Aden Adde International Airport (MGQ) using mortars and other standoff weapons.
-The group also has conducted attacks from within the airport’s secure perimeter and successfully detonated an explosive device concealed in a laptop on an airplane shortly after it took off from the airport on February 2, 2016.
+Al-Shabaab has repeatedly attacked the Mogadishu Aden Adde International Airport (MGQ) with mortars and other weapons.
+The group has conducted attacks from within the airport’s secure perimeter, and they detonated an explosive device hidden in a laptop on an airplane shortly after it took off from the airport on February 2, 2016.

-The Federal Aviation Administration (FAA) has issued a Notice to Airmen (NOTAM) containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia due to security risks toward civil aviation.
+The Federal Aviation Administration (FAA) has issued a Special Federal Aviation Regulation (SFAR) containing information on the U.S. prohibition against U.S. civil aviation operations in airspace over Somalia.
 For further background information regarding FAA flight prohibitions and advisories for U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.

 For further information: